-3. If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI, and the UE in CM-IDLE mode is moved to a cell outside the Location information of the S-NSSAI, and the UE has an established PDU Session with that S-NSSAI, the PDU Session is kept.
+3. If the S-NSSAI is in the Partially Allowed NSSAI or in the Allowed NSSAI, and the UE in CM-CONNECTED state moves from a cell inside the NS-AoS to a cell outside the NS-AoS and the User Plane resources are active for a PDU Session on that S-NSSAI, the NG-RAN deactivates the User Plane resources as described in the AN initiated modification of a PDU Session in clause 4.3.3.2 in TS 23.502 [3].

 NOTE 1: By Radio Resource Management and existing mechanisms in NG-RAN, handover can be used to keep the UE in the NS-AoS or steer the UE to enter the NS-AoS as long as radio conditions allow it.